dholzmueller/pytabkit/README.md

 ## Releases (see git tags)

 - v1.1.2:
-  - Compatibility fixes for scikit-learn 1.6.
+  - Some compatibility improvements for scikit-learn 1.6 (but disabled 1.6 since skorch is not compatible with it).
   - Improved documentation for Pytorch-Lightning interface.
   - Other small bugfixes and improvements.
 - v1.1.1: